Constraining lepton flavor violating SMEFT $2q2\ell$ operators from low-energy cLFV processes: Observables operators relevant for different LFV processes

 \subsubsection{Pseudoscalar meson to pseudoscalar meson decays ($\mathcal P\to \mathcal P'\ell_i^-\ell_j^+$)}

-Exact expression of the branching ratio formula for semi-leptonic decays of pseudoscalar mesons can be quite involved (see e.g. Ref~\cite{Becirevic:2016zri} for $B$-meson decays).
-Therefore, for simplicity we prefer to express the generic BR formula in terms of the effective coefficients ($a_i$) associated with the relevant WCs (Eq.(\ref{JMS WET basis tranform})) or their combinations, as:
+The exact expression of the branching ratio formula for semi-leptonic decays of pseudoscalar mesons can be quite involved (see \eg~Ref~\cite{Becirevic:2016zri} for $B$-meson decays).
+Therefore, for simplicity, we prefer to express the generic BR formula in terms of the effective coefficients ($a_i$) associated with the relevant WCs (Eq.(\ref{JMS WET basis tranform})) or their combinations, as:

-{\bf \textbullet~LFV Decays of $B$ meson:} LFVBDs are one of the most extensively studied processes in the search for NP.
+{\bf A comment on LFV Decays of $B,K$ and $D$ mesons:} (i) LFVBDs are one of the most extensively studied processes in the search for NP.
 These decays have both leptonic and semileptonic modes.
-The semileptonic processes involve a bottom $(b)$ quark to strange $(s)$ quark transition along with two leptons $(\ell_{i,j},i\neq j)$, $b\to s\ell_i\ell_j$.
-In literature they are found to be most popularly studied in terms of operators $\cO_9, \cO_{10},\cO_S,\cO_P,\cO_T$ and their chiral counterparts~\cite{Aebischer:2015fzz, Buchalla:1995vs} and the branching fraction can be effectively expressed by Eq.(\ref{eq:Generic sudoscalar meson decays}).

-{\bf \textbullet~LFV Decays of $D$ meson:} Similarly, rare LFV $D$ meson decays can happen in several modes $\eg$, $D^0\to X^0e^{\pm}\mu^{\mp}$ where $X^0=\pi^0,K^0_S,\bar{K}^{*0},\rho^0,\phi,\omega,\eta$~\cite{BaBar:2020faa} or $D^+\to\pi^+e^{\pm}\mu^{\mp} \etc.$.
-Such processes are induced by $c\to u\ell^+\ell^-, \ell=e,\mu$ where the $|\Delta C|=1$ effective weak Lagrangian can be written with two-step matching at the $m_W$ scale and the $m_c$ scale.
+The semileptonic processes involve a bottom $(b)$ quark to strange $(s)$ or down ($d$) quark transition along with two leptons $(\ell_{i,j},i\neq j)$, $b\to s(d)\ell_i\ell_j$.
+In literature, they are found to be most popularly studied in terms of operators $\cO_9, \cO_{10},\cO_S,\cO_P,\cO_T$ and their chiral counterparts~\cite{Aebischer:2015fzz, Buchalla:1995vs}. (ii) Similar to the LFVBDs, rare LFV $D$ meson decays can happen in several modes $\eg$, $D^0\to X^0e^{\pm}\mu^{\mp}$ where $X^0=\pi^0,K^0_S,\bar{K}^{*0},\rho^0,\phi,\omega,\eta$~\cite{BaBar:2020faa} or $D^+\to\pi^+e^{\pm}\mu^{\mp} \etc$.
+Such processes involve $c\to ue^\pm\mu^\mp$ transition through $|\Delta C|=1$ effective Lagrangian, which can be written with two-step matching at the $m_Z$ scale and the $m_b$ scale.
 Application of the EFT framework to these decays~\cite{Burdman:2001tf,deBoer:2015boa,Hazard:2017udp} also reveals that the differential decay rate in terms of the Wilson coefficients takes the general form of Eq.(\ref{eq:Generic sudoscalar meson decays}).
-It is to be noted here that, except $\pi^0$ and $K$ decay mode,s other LFV decay modes couldn't be implemented in \textsf{Flavio} due to the unavailability of corresponding form factors.
+It is to be noted here that, except $\pi^0$ and $K$ decay modes, other LFV decay modes couldn't be implemented in \textsf{Flavio} due to technical complexities. (iii) In the presence of strong interaction and neglecting the top quark mass, the $|\Delta S|=1$ interactions responsible for the rare leptonic and semi-leptonic $K$ decays under consideration are dominated by Gilman–Wise operators $\cO_{7X}~(X=V,A)$, with Wilson coefficients $C_{7X}$~\cite{Gilman:1979ud,Inami:1980fz,Dib:1988js}.
+The decay rate for semileptonic processes like $K^+\to\pi^+\ell_1^+\ell_2^-$ and others takes the form of Eq.(\ref{eq:Generic sudoscalar meson decays}).
+Due to composition of $K_{L(S)}$ meson ($=\frac{1}{\sqrt 2}(\bar sd\pm \bar ds)$), one needs to make the replacement for $K_{L(S)}\to\pi^0$ decays as \cite{Plakias:2023esq}: